 - Do not allow the other driver to pay you off at the scene; this is what your insurance is for and by accepting cash, you may compromise your ability to file a legal claim.
 Keep in mind that you may not fathom the full extent of the damage—either to your vehicle or to yourself—right away.

 - Do not make some kind of handshake agreement to mutually decline to deal with the insurance company.
 If the other party later decides to sue you, then you may be denied the protections you would have received from filing a formal claim.

 If you have to pay for transportation, be sure to get a receipt.
 This is one of the expenses you may be able to recover later.
 Contact your insurance company after an accident.
 You have limited time to contact your insurance company as per your automobile insurance policy.

 - Time of the accident.

 - Location of the accident.

-- Is there a police report provide the report number?
+- If there’s a police report, provide the report number.